 Consumers, that’s you and me, are naive and gullible creatures.
 We may think we have a sense of what is a fair price, but we are just playthings for marketing and advertising executives.
 You have to give them credit though when you think of the prices we are willing to pay for stuff we either don’t need or could find cheaper elsewhere.

 Think you are immune to their pricing tricks?
 Check out these 10 items we are all dumb enough to buy.

 1. Name Brand Drugs

 Unless, of course, your drug has a generic alternative, which according to the FDA can be 80 to 85% cheaper than the brand alternative.
-Many consumers will pay the higher price because they think the more expensive product will be higher quality.
-However, the FDA research shows that generic drugs work just as well as brand name drugs.
+Many consumers will pay a higher price because they think the more expensive product will be of higher quality.
+However, FDA research shows that generic drugs work just as well as brand name drugs.

 2. Bottled Water

 Over half of all Americans drink bottled water and over a third do it more than once a week, according to a report by the Natural Resources Defense Council.
 Selling bottled water in developed countries that have clean tap water is nothing short of genius.
 Talk about selling ice to the Eskimos.
 Not only that, they mark it up to prices that reach 10,000 times more per gallon than the cost of the equivalent amount of tap water.
 When sold in pretty plastic bottles, water is more expensive than gasoline.
 When out of a tap, only slightly more expensive than air.

 The fix is easy.
 Buy a reusable container and fill it with tap water.
 If you don’t like the taste of your tap water, buy a filtration system.
 It will pay for itself in no time.